Jumee-LDN/wdi-project-3/README.md

 ## GA Project 3
 #### Team of 2
 This was the third project during my time on the Web Development Immersive course (12 weeks of full-time) at General Assembly.
-The project took place in the week 9. [>>To the Site<<](https://xhibit.herokuapp.com/#!/)
+The project took place in the week 9.

 **Note**
 - The app is not yet fully responsive.
 For best experience open on the laptop.